rgstephens/jokebot-2.0/README.md

 This is a Rasa X demo bot.
 You can try the bot out at [http://gstephens.org/jokebot](http://gstephens.org/jokebot).

-The bot can be run under the lighterweight local Rasa X install or the full Rasa X docker stack.
-These instructions run the lightweight Rasa X in a Docker container.
+The chatbot is setup to run under the lighterweight local Rasa X install in a Docker container with `docker-compose`.

 Review the version numbers in the `.env` and update.